 5. Repairing Sewer Line Bellies

-If a sewer line belly is identified during an inspection, its crucial to address it promptly.
+If a sewer line belly is identified during an inspection, it’s crucial to address it promptly.
 Repairing a sewer line belly typically involves excavating the affected section and repositioning or replacing the pipe to ensure proper flow.

 When to Call a Professional